 1. Dead Bug

-This exercise is good for stretching out your back as well as strengthening your core.
+This exercise is good for stretching out your lower back as well as strengthening your core.

 It can also help you get lower back pain relief.

 To do it, lie on your back with your knees bent, feet flat, with your legs at about a 90 degree angle.

 Pull your shoulders down, and lift your arms straight up, fists facing each other.

 Next, lift your legs up so your knees are above your hips.

 Keep them bent though, so your body creates a sort of zigzag shape.

 Exhale, and lower your left arm straight down above your head, and right leg straight down.